senekor/unlicense/README.md

 ## Library

 This project also exposes a library you can use in your own Rust code.
+It just contains the text as a static variable.
 Add it as a dependency with:

 ```sh
 cargo add unlicense
 ```

+(Yes, this is a joke, you probably shouldn't use this library.)